buddy/vault-plugin-secrets-engine-buddy/README.md

 ## Vault token configuration

-### Creating role
+### Creating role token

-To create a token with the role, run `vault write buddy/roles/ROLE_NAME` and add the lease time and scopes.
+To create a token with roles, run `vault write buddy/roles/ROLE_NAME` and add the lease time and scopes.

 Example command for creating a token with the RUN_PIPELINE role: